szepeviktor/smtp-uri/readme.txt

 SMTP communication errors are logged in PHP error.log and - if [Sucuri Scanner](https://wordpress.org/plugins/sucuri-scanner/) plugin is available - are sent to Sucuri and can be viewed in its Alert Logs panel.

+= Adding automatic Bcc: address =

+An automatic Bcc: address can be set by adding path to SMTP URI: `/admin_email`.

+= SMTP debugging =

+Add query string to SMTP URI: `?debug`.

+Debug level can be set by adding a value: `?debug=4`, possible values: 0,1,2,4

 = TODO =